-The interesting part of these statistics is that the numbers for IE6, IE7, and IE8 are very close, which prevents a single Microsoft browser from dominating the scene—the opposite of what has been the case in the past.
-Based on these regrettable statistics, it is necessary for developers to thoroughly test all currently used IE browsers when developing websites for clients, and this can also attract more users for personal projects.
+The more interesting part of these statistics is that the values between IE6, IE7, and IE8 are very close, which prevents a single Microsoft browser from dominating the opposite of the past.
+According to these regrettable statistics, it is necessary for developers to conduct comprehensive testing of all currently used IE browsers when developing websites for customers, and this will also attract more users on personal projects.

-Thanks to JavaScript libraries (frameworks), cross-browser JavaScript testing is as close to perfect as the current situation allows.
-But this is not the case in CSS development, especially when it comes to the three versions of IE that currently exist.
+Thanks to those JavaScript libraries (frameworks), cross-browser Javascript testing is as close to perfect as the current situation allows.
+But this is not the case in CSS development, especially the three versions currently in IE.

-This article attempts to provide a detailed and easy-to-use reference for different developers who want to understand CSS support for IE6, IE7, and IE8.
-This reference contains an overview and compatibility for the following situations:
+This article attempts to provide a detailed and easy-to-use reference for different developers who want to understand the support of CSS for IE6, IE7, and IE8.
+This reference contains an overview and compatibility of the following situations:

-A. Items that one of the three browsers supports but the other two do not
+A. One of the three browsers supports entries but the other two do not.

-B. Items that two of the three browsers support but one does not
+B. Two of the three browsers support the entry but the other does not support it.

-A. Items that are not supported by the three browsers
+A. Entries that are not supported by the three browsers

 B. Private attributes

-Therefore, this article focuses on the differences among the three browsers, rather than the necessary support shortcomings.
-The list is divided into the following five sections:
+Therefore, the focus of this article is on the difference among the three browsers, rather than the necessary support flaws.
+The list is divided into the following five parts:

 3. Attribute support